gkapfham/python-talk-abstracts/pycon_2018_collaborative_software.md

 # Using GitHub, Travis CI, and Python to Introduce Collaborative Software Development

-## Talk presented at PyCon Education Summit 2018
+## Talk Presented at PyCon Education Summit 2018

 ## Abstract